How to set PHP version for Apache on Debian between multiple versions.

 Let’s assume that several PHP versions are installed on the Debian system.
 Now the active PHP version for CLI and Apache 2 web server should be changed.
 This tutorial shows how to switch between multiple PHP versions for Apache web server and CLI.

-Enable a PHP version as default
+Enable a PHP version as default on Debian with Apache

 PHP 8.2 should be set as the active PHP version for CLI and Apache 2 HTTP web server.
 This is done by disabling the Apache 2 modules for all other installed PHP versions and setting them from the CLI with the update-alternatives command.